Nanchang Uprising: Communist forces

-Communist forces at their peak during the Nanchang Uprising totaled over 20,000, though some of them did not join the battle until a day later.
+Communist forces at their peak during the Nanchang Uprising totaled over 30,000.
 The entire Communist force was organized into the 2nd Front Army, and over half of it was under He Long's command.
 He was also named Commander-in-Chief of the 2nd Front Army, and Ye Ting as deputy Commander-in-Chief and acting front-line Commander-in-Chief.
 Communist representative was Zhou Enlai, chief of staff was Liu Bocheng and Director of the Political Directorate of the 2nd Front Army was Guo Moruo.
 The following is the order of battle for the Communist forces: